-Nearly thirty years ago, Ambassador Nancy G. Brinker founded Susan G. Komen for the Cure® after promising her sister, Susan G. Komen, that she would do all she could to end the disease that claimed Suzy’s life.
+Nearly thirty years ago, Ambassador Nancy G. Brinker founded Susan G. Komen® after promising her sister, Susan G. Komen, that she would do all she could to end the disease that claimed Suzy’s life.

 That promise launched the global breast cancer movement, which in just one generation has reduced deaths from breast cancer, improved treatments, and opened a global conversation about the leading cancer diagnosed in women.
 From a time of silence and shame, Komen has led the fight to empower people, ensure quality care for all and energize science to find the cures.